deestbie/console-docs/docs/index.md

 ##### Account Management

+* [Sign Up](venom\signup.md) - Learn how to sign up for an im360 account and log into to the Content Console.

+* [Manage User Accounts](venom\accountmanage.md) - Learn about the account setup process, how to reset your password, change the email address associated with your account, and invite users to your team.

 * [Staff Permissions](venom\permissions.md) - Learn about supported account roles, account permissions, and how to invite staff to the content console.

-* [Manage User Accounts](venom\accountmanage.md) - Learn about the account setup process, how to reset your password, and change the email address associated with your account.

 * [Update Property](venom\updateproperty.md) - Learn how to update a property definition and set the display order of the property on the *Properties Summary* page.

-##### Video Publishing Prerequisites
+##### Media Publishing Prerequisites

-* [Video Publishing Requirements](venom\videopublishrequirements.md) - Learn about prerequisites for optimizing the content production cycle, and video and audio technical requirements.
+* [Media Publishing Requirements](venom\mediapublishrequirements.md) - Learn about prerequisites for optimizing the content production cycle, and video and live stream and audio technical requirements.

-* [Define Property](venom\createproperty.md) - Learn how to define a property for storing your video collections.
+* [Define Property](venom\createproperty.md) - Learn how to define a property for storing your media asset collections.

-* [Define Collection](venom\createcollection.md) - Learn how to define a collection within a property for grouping your videos by type.
+* [Define Collection](venom\createcollection.md) - Learn how to define a collection within a property for grouping your media assets by type.

 ##### Publish Videos

-* [Video Publishing Options](venom\videopublishingoptions.md) - Learn about methods for accessing the **Add A Video** publishing tool, and supported video publishing options.
+* [Media Publishing Options](venom\mediapublishingoptions.md) - Learn about video, external URLs, and live events publishing tools and where you can access them.

 * [Publish Hosted Video](venom\publishhostedvideo.md) - Learn how to publish hosted video content using a step-by-step tutorial.

 * [Add Video Formats](venom\addvideoformats.md) - Learn how to add additional videos formats to meet the requirements of your video distribution strategy.

 * [Manage Video](venom\managevideo.md) - Learn how to manage (i.e., edit/update) a video that is currently defined in a collection.

+* [Publish External Video](venom\publishexternalvideo.md) - Learn how to publish an external video hosted on a media server or content delivery network using a step-by-step tutorial.

 * [**Technical FAQ (Video)**](venom\techfaqvideo.md) -  Review a list of technical topics pertaining to video production using the Content Console.